elicoggins/keyboardwarrior/README.md

 Calibration uses fresh taps and keeps the same real delay at every practice speed.
 Practice sections and resume ticks follow the selected instrument and local tempo.

-## Arrange your game

-Open **O** for Gameplay, Highway, Sound, and Song Folders.
-Use **TAB / SHIFT+TAB** to switch.

-**Windows and Linux:** use **F11** from any screen, or **Gameplay → Display → fullscreen**, to switch between windowed and fullscreen.
-The choice is saved;
-switching during a song pauses it.
-Windows uses borderless fullscreen on the window's current monitor and restores its previous window placement on exit. macOS uses its native full-screen window control; the web demo uses the browser's full-screen command, so neither adds a duplicate game setting.

-**Highway** shows its settings beside a small live preview. **P** opens the full keyboard editor to see changes at gameplay scale; **ESC** or **P** returns to the Highway tab. **Word height** raises or lowers the centered words with **LEFT / RIGHT** in either view.
-Adjust lane width and center gap separately;
-**SHIFT** gives finer lane steps. **SPACE** pauses the sample, **R** resets one control, **D** resets the highway, and **Z** undoes the last change.
-Speed controls show the preset equivalents alongside custom speed: Slow 0.77x, Normal 1.00x, Fast 1.33x, and Turbo 1.82x.
-**Note style** offers **Classic** (the default) and **Pixel**.

-Existing word-height settings are preserved.
-Saves from the temporary free-position editor convert to the nearest supported height.
-Settings stay readable by older builds, with compatible approximations for newer lane layouts.
-Older builds may discard options they do not recognize when saving.

-**Sound** offers Low, Mid, and High hit sounds. **A / S / D** audition the three success judgements; **F** auditions the guide cue.
-Auditions play at 55% minimum, independently of the selected song levels.
-Hit and guide volumes both start off.
-Wired audio gives the quickest response.

-**Gameplay → reduced motion** keeps note movement and timing feedback while suppressing shake, particles, decorative pulses, and scrolling search titles.
-Mavis settings show the active keys and keep at least one hand and row enabled.
-Hold **H** on the song menu for a controls reminder. **ESC** cancels a song load or library scan; errors stay visible until dismissed with **F8**.
-Unavailable folders keep their previous songs listed with an error instead of silently removing them.

-Settings and personal bests retry failed saves automatically while the game stays open, including when paused.
-Typing **- / +** in a search or path field does not change volume.

 ## Download

 Grab the latest release below or check out the [Releases page](../../releases).